What's the story with Singapore?

 >If you're tired of paying alimony just leave and go to another place, which brings me to the next point

->You're a literal salafi cheikh, nobody will give a fuck if you don't pay alimony as it is almost expected of you to disregard the laws of the country for sharia law (and sharia law doesn't include alimony, only repayment of the dowry)
+>You're a literal salafi cheikh, nobody will give a frick if you don't pay alimony as it is almost expected of you to disregard the laws of the country for sharia law (and sharia law doesn't include alimony, only repayment of the dowry)

 >If you lose popularity or you get bored of a certain type of pussy simply rinse and repeat in another country